foxeronthepath/snake-game/README.md

 └── README.md           # Project documentation
 ```

-## 🧠 Autopilot AI
+## 🧠 Smart Autopilot AI

-The game features an intelligent autopilot system that can play the game automatically:
+The game features an advanced intelligent autopilot system with sophisticated pathfinding algorithms:

+### Core Features
-- **Pathfinding Algorithm**: Uses Manhattan distance to find the shortest path to food
+- **A* Pathfinding Algorithm**: Uses A* search algorithm to find the optimal path to food
-- **Collision Avoidance**: Intelligently avoids walls and snake body
-- **Smart Movement**: Prevents immediate reversals that would cause death
+- **Multi-layered Safety Logic**: Advanced collision avoidance with multiple fallback strategies
+- **Smart Direction Validation**: Prevents 180-degree turns and validates all moves for safety
+- **Space-aware Decision Making**: Evaluates available space to avoid getting trapped
 - **Toggle Control**: Press 'A' during gameplay to enable/disable

-### How the AI Works
+### How the Smart AI Works
-1. **Safety Check**: Evaluates all possible moves for immediate collisions
-2. **Distance Calculation**: Calculates Manhattan distance to food for each safe move
-3. **Optimal Choice**: Selects the move that gets closest to the food
-4. **Fallback Strategy**: Continues in current direction if no safe moves exist
+1. **Immediate Safety Assessment**: Always finds a safe direction to avoid immediate death, preferring forward movement
+2. **A* Pathfinding**: Primary algorithm that finds the optimal route to food using:
+   - Manhattan distance heuristic
+   - Priority queue for efficient pathfinding
+   - Obstacle avoidance (walls and snake body)
+   - Timeout protection to prevent performance issues
+3. **Simple Chase Fallback**: If A* fails, uses directional movement toward food with safety checks
+4. **Survival Mode**: When no path to food exists, uses space-scoring to find moves that preserve the most accessible space
+5. **Direction Validation**: Ensures all moves are valid and won't cause immediate collision

+### Algorithm Hierarchy
+The autopilot uses a sophisticated decision-making process:
+- **Primary**: A* pathfinding for optimal routes
+- **Secondary**: Simple directional chase with safety validation
+- **Tertiary**: Safe survival moves to avoid getting trapped
+- **Emergency**: Any immediately safe direction to prevent death

 ## 🎨 Customization